-An appraisal report is evaluation that concludes an opinion of value.
+An appraisal report is evaluation leading to an opinion of value.

-Being the most popular approach, the Sales Comparison Approach is generally the most accurate and best indicator of worth for a residential property.
+The Sales Comparison Approach is normally the most accurate and clearest indicator of value for a home.

-One of the least common approaches in appraising residential properties is the Income Approach, which is generally used to determine the worth of a property based on what an investor would pay based on the capital produced by the building.
+One of the least common approaches in appraising residential properties is the Income Approach, which is commonly used to figure the worth of a property based on what an investor would pay based on the capital produced by the property.

 If you are applying for a loan.